SathishKumar140/computer-science-in-javascript/README.md

-# code-problems
+# computer-science-in-javascript
-A collection of code problems and solutions in JavaScript
+A collection of common data structures and algorithms in JavaScript

 # running
 ```